canonical/go-dqlite/SECURITY.md

-# How to report a security issue with dqlite
+# How to report a security issue with go-dqlite

 If you find a security issue with go-dqlite, the best way to report it is using GitHub's private vulnerability reporting.
 [Here][advisory] is the form to